UHDanke/gd_docs/triggers/audio.md

 ## Prep

 Songs need to be loaded into memory first before playing, this can take a variable amount of time depending on your system performance and file sizes which can result in playback being noticeably delayed.
 Prep and Prep Load can be used to load the song early and play it when needed without delay.

 Prep loads the track into the channel's memory without playing it, only one Prep can be active per channel, new activations replace previous ones.
 Playing a new track without Prep removes any active Preps for that channel.
 The track loaded by Prep will not stop or interrupt the channel's current playback.

-Prep Load replaces the playback with the current Prep track, which also clears current the Prep track.
+If Prep Load is activated while the Prep track is still loading, the track will play as soon as it is fully loaded.
 Prep Load does nothing if activated with no Prep track, or after a non-Prep song activation.

-If Prep Load is activated while the Prep track is still loading, the track will play as soon as it is fully loaded.
+Preps are not cleared upon level restart, preps from a previous attempt can be played in the current one if the level was not restarted from a checkpoint or from the end screen, in which case the prep only stops the current track.

 # Loop